andersonhcmaia/stripe-subscription-lambda/README.md

 The response will be a JSON in the following format:

-`       \
+`
-{
+{ \n
-  "customer": "created-customer-id",
+  "customer": "created-customer-id", \n
-  "subscription": "created-subscription-id",
+  "subscription": "created-subscription-id", \n
-  "success: true"
+  "success: true" \n
 }
 `